 This separation plate has holes that allows the stream of water to hit the bottom of the tablets; thus, causing them to slowly erode and dissolve into the water.
 You can find this concept or type of erosion design in a PPG Power Base chlorination system.
 An example of one is pictured below.

 Sometimes a dry chemical erosion feed system is installed and operated on the pressure side of your swimming pool circulation pump.
 If this is the case, operation of the chemical feeder will depend on a venturi effect (vacuum) to operate.

 A venturi system is one that creates a vacuum pressure as water (fluid) passes through it.
 The output or discharge side of your dry chemical feed system is connected to the suction port of the venturi system.
 During this process, the chemical solution will be sucked into the flow of circulation for your swimming pool or spa.

 At this point, the erosion of a chlorine tablet is gradually wearing away in the pool chemical feeder.
 If you decide on using this type of pool sanitizing system, the effectiveness of your system will depend on these four basic factors...

 Observing or reading the instructions and operators manuals that manufacturers supplied with the purchase of erosion feeders, your feeder, will help you maximize its full potential.
-These manuals will show you how to properly install the chlorine feeder and properly control it as well.
+These manuals will show you how to professionally install the chlorine feeder and properly control it as well.

-As a swimming pool operator or homeowner of a pool or sap, it is vitally important that you understand the safety information that is provided for you by the manufacturer on your erosion feeder.
+As a swimming pool operator or homeowner of a pool or spa, it is vitally important that you understand the safety information that is provided for you by the manufacturer on your erosion feeder.